Experian credit score, rating and report

 What is Experian?

-When you apply for a mortgage, personal loan or credit card, lenders will check your credit report and credit score to help them determine whether or not to offer you credit, how much to offer you and how much interest to charge you.
+When you apply for a mortgage, personal loan or credit card, lenders check your credit report and credit score to help determine whether to offer you credit, how much to offer you and how much interest to charge you.

-Experian is one of three main credit reference agencies in the UK.
-It’s used by lenders when deciding how much of a risk you are as a potential borrower and how much money they can make from you.
-A number of factors detailed on your credit report are used to calculate your credit score, which ultimately places you in a rating group, ranging from “very poor” to “excellent”.
+Experian is 1 of 3 main credit reference agencies in the UK.
+It’s used by lenders when deciding how risky you are as a potential borrower and how much money they can make from you.
+A number of factors detailed on your credit report are used to calculate your credit score, which ultimately places you in a rating group ranging from “very poor” to “excellent”.

 What is an Experian Score?